Gay couples in the Bible? When gay people read the Bible, we see gay couples that heterosexuals miss.

 According to the Bible and King David, Jonathan won that contest hands down.
 Have you considered that David's army does not desert him?
 No one trots out Leviticus 18:22 and 20:13, divorces them from their context of shrine prostitution and insists to the grieving King that gay relationships are wrong and his loving covenant partnership with Crown Prince Jonathan was sinfully wrong.

 In the ancient near Eastern cultural context, men did not enjoy intimate nonsexual friendships with women to whom they were not related by consaguinity (blood relationship) or affinity (marriage relationship).

 David’s analogy, comparing Jonathan’s love for him to the love of his wives, is a strong public statement of the intimate, romantic, emotional, sexual nature of David and Jonathan’s relationship.

 And in case you missed it, please reread 1 Samuel 20:30.
 King Saul, an eye witness to their relationship, who knew David and Jonathan as well as anyone could know them, believed they were sexually intimate and blasts Jonathan with a crude Hebrew vulgarism in a furious argument with his son.

 After reading the Jonathan and David story as God the Holy Spirit presents it in scripture, it is difficult for any honest Christian to conclude that there are no gay couples in the Bible.

-Nongay Christians, Complementarians and most traditionalists utterly reject the possibility that David’s eulogy for Jonathan has any sexual implications.
-When we consider David’s words, there are seven possible meanings.
+Non-gay Christians, absolute Complementarians and most traditionalists utterly reject the possibility that David’s eulogy for Jonathan has any sexual implications.
+What do you think?